clinion

 The Early Days

-The initial forms of generative AI were very basic.
-It could barely suggest some random words and generate single sentences based on traditional machine learning algorithms which were not very useful.
+The initial forms of Gen AI were very basic.
+It could barely suggest some random words and generate single sentences based on traditional machine learning algorithms, which were not very useful.
 The main challenge was to make these systems ‘learn’ like a human does.
 Examples are the phone text and Gmail.

 Deep Learning and Neural Networks